How do we register for an event?

-How do I know if an event is cancelled due to rain or extreme heat?
+How do I know if an event is postponed?

-We aim to post on our website as well as our social media networks 60 minutes before event start time if events are postponed so bookmark our page for up to date information.
+We aim to notify existing registrants via email and post on our social media networks at least 60 minutes before event start time.

-Skateboards, helmets and wrist guards are provided at our clinics – you are welcome to bring your own equipment if you have it.
+Skateboards and helmets are provided at our clinics – we encourage you to bring your own equipment if you have it.

 Are your events free?

-Our events are free thanks to our local council partners.
+Our events are free thanks to our program partners.

 Is the skatepark closed for the SWA events?